KingHacker9000/Word-As-Image-HF/README.md

 command starts a small REST API defined in `app.py`.

-Send a POST request to `/generate` with the generation parameters and your `token`.
+Send a POST request to `/generate` with the generation parameters and your `token` (or set the `HF_TOKEN` environment variable).
 The API returns the resulting image as a PNG file.
 Example with `curl`:
 ```bash
 curl -X POST http://localhost:7860/generate \